 The technique of slow listening enables the listener to experience the complicated fabric in a completely new and enlightening manner presenting extracts and details of the work leading to the complete rendering of the full score.
 The music will be enriched through the recitation of texts from antiquity to our present day dealing with time, perception and music.

-The concert will be sung by four solistic singers from our ensemble Musica Universalis who have already participated in previous projects of the foundation:
+The concert was performed by four solistic singers from our ensemble Musica Universalis who have already participated in previous projects of the foundation:

 Bernd Oliver Fröhlich (musical Director), Axelle Bernage, Olivier Coiffet und Guillaume Olry.